inBeat/inbeat-website/content/top-influencers/tiktok/health/indonesia/_index.md

 ---
-title: Top 10 Health TikTok Influencers In Indonesia In 2023
+title: Top 10 Health TikTok Influencers In Indonesia In 2024
 description: >-
-  Find top health TikTok influencers in Indonesia in 2023.
+  Find top health TikTok influencers in Indonesia in 2024.
 Most popular hashtags: #fyp #skincare #health #makeup.
 platform: TikTok
 hits: 22
-text_top: See the top-rated TikTok profiles on inBeat.
+text_top: Identify the top-rated TikTok accounts on inBeat.
-text_bottom: Our platform holds 22 TikTok influencers like this in Indonesia for you to contact.
+text_bottom: inBeat aggregates 22 TikTok influencers like this in Indonesia for you to collaborate.
 profiles:
   - username: "qonitcah"
     fullname: >-